whisperglen/Quake-2/readme.md

 - use indexed DrawCalls: this means gathering all surfaces in a list, sorting by used texture, and batching draws, similar to how idtech3 does it;
 	- lowering the number of DrawCalls will allow setting r_novis 1 to draw all map polygons and prevent the frequent light leaking;
 	- not to mention removing the hit to FPS that r_nocull introduces :sad_cat:
+- so far static geometry has been batched and FPS has improved.
+However enemies roaming about still cause slowdown, so I need to draw each entity with less drawcalls (depends on no. of textures)

 ### Notes:
 - I'm using my QindieGL fork to run this with Remix
 - executable must be renamed to quake2dx.exe
-- r_nocull 1 is a must: I have modified it to render more faces from the BSP, and to not cull entities (flags on walls are entities)
+- r_nocull 1 is a must: I have modified it to render more faces from the BSP
+- r_nocull 2 prevents entities from being frustrum culled (e.g. flags on walls are entities)
 - gl_polyblend 0 OR cl_blend 0 is necessary to prevent being blinded by the white/orange plane when taking damage or a pickup

 ### *Original README text follows:*